Puzzlepart/bestillingsportalen/Deployment-guide.md

 ## Step 5: Deploy Power Apps solution

-1. Sign in with the service account that you created for the Provision Assist solution. **This is an important step, you must not use the account that you used to deploy the resources.**
+1. Sign in with the service account that you created for the Bestillingsportalen solution. **This is an important step, you must not use the account that you used to deploy the resources.**
 2. Navigate to the Power Apps portal.
 3. Click on 'Solutions' in the left pane and click 'Import solution'.

 ![Power Apps browse solution import screenshot](/Images/PASolutionImport.png)

-4. Browse and select the ProvisionAssist managed solution file.
+4. Browse and select the bestillingsportalen managed solution file.
 5. Click 'Next'.

 ![Power Apps import solution screenshot](/Images/PASolutionImport1.png)

 6. Click 'Next'.
-7. Create new connections for each connection used by Provision Assist, ensure you sign in using the service account.
+7. Create new connections for each connection used by Bestillingsportalen, ensure you sign in using the service account.

 ![Power Apps import solution connections screenshot](/Images/PASolutionConnections.png)